8 Nicknames for Massachusetts You Should Know

 The Baked Bean State

-Kayak sails by the beach shore near houses
+Kayak sails on the beach near beachhouses on a nice day

 The Bay State

-A lighthouse and small beach houses next to a sandy shore and the water
+A lighthouse and small beach houses next to a sandy shore and water on a nice day

-There are many codfish in Cape Cod Bay in Massachusetts
+There are many codfish in Cape Cod Bay, Massachusetts

 The Codfish State